Dassault Mirage 2000: Differences between variants

-Improvements over the Mirage 2000C included the Thales TV/CT CLDP laser designator pod and the multimode RDY, which allows detection of up to 24 targets and the ability to simultaneously track eight threats while guiding four MICA missiles to different targets.
-Updates to defensive systems included the ICMS 2 countermeasures suite and the Samir DDM missile warning system.
-ICMS 2 incorporates a receiver and associated signal processing system in the nose for detecting hostile missile-command data links, and can be interfaced to a new programmable mission-planning and postmission analysis ground system.
+Improvements over the Mirage 2000C included the multimode RDY, which allows detection of up to 24 targets and the ability to simultaneously track eight threats while guiding four MICA missiles to different targets.
+Updates to defensive systems included the ICMS Mk2 countermeasures suite.
+ICMS Mk2 incorporates a receiver and associated signal processing system in the nose for detecting hostile missile-command data links, and can be interfaced to a new programmable mission-planning and postmission analysis ground system.
 Avionics were also updated, using a new night vision-compatible glass cockpit layout borrowed from the Dassault Rafale, a dual-linked wide-angle head-up display, and HOTAS controls.
-The Mirage 2000-5 can also carry the oversized drop tanks developed for the Mirage 2000N, greatly extending its range.
+The Mirage 2000-5F can also carry the oversized drop tanks developed for the Mirage 2000N, greatly extending its range.